alopatindev/vlog-toolset/README.md

 q / Ctrl+C - QUIT
 ```

-## generate-metadata
+## generate-conf
-```
-bin/generate-metadata.py -h
-Usage: ./bin/generate-metadata.py project_dir/ language
-       where language is one of `autosub --list-language`

-bin/generate-metadata.py ~/video/new-cool-video-project ru
-vi ~/video/new-cool-video-project/videos.meta
-```
+- runs voice recognition in a selected language
+- makes more precise clips segmentation
+- produces a configuration file that will be used later for rendering

-The columns in metadata mean:
+    - the columns in the config are:
         - clip filename
         - speed multiplier
         - start position (in seconds)
         - end position (in seconds)
-- text (to figure out which clips can be removed / reordered)
+        - recognized text (to figure out which clips can be removed / reordered)

-You can edit the metadata:
+    - you can edit the config
-- remove lines to remove particular clips from final video
+        - put `#` in the beginning of line you want to ignore (or just remove the entire line)
-- add empty newlines to increase delay after clip
+        - add empty newlines to increase delay *after* clip
         - change speed of individual clips

+```
+bin/generate-conf.py -h
+Usage: ./bin/generate-conf.py project_dir/ language
+       where language is one of `autosub --list-language`

+bin/generate-conf.py ~/video/new-cool-video-project ru
+vi ~/video/new-cool-video-project/render.conf
+```

 ## render
 - applies some effects to video clips
     - speed/tempo change
     - forced constant frame rate
+        - which is useful for video editors that don't support variable frame rate (like Blender)
-  - mirror, video denoiser, vignette and/or whatever you specify
+    - video denoiser, mirror, vignette and/or whatever you specify
 - renders video clips to a final video
-- plays a video by given position
+- plays a video by a given position

 ```
 RUBYOPT="-Ilib" ./bin/render.rb -h